zenorocha/liferay-learn/docs/commerce/2.x/en/starting-a-store/managing-payment-methods.md

 # Managing Payment Methods

-Payment methods in Liferay Commerce are tied or "scoped" to different [channels](../catalog/introduction-to-channels.md) and store [sites](./sites-and-site-types.md).
+Payment methods in Liferay Commerce scoped by [channel](../managing-a-catalog/introduction-to-channels.md) and store [site](./sites-and-site-types.md).
 If a Liferay Commerce instance has more than one storefront hosted on the same instance, administrators can use different payment methods on each site.

 To manage payment methods, navigate to _Site Administration_ → _Commerce_ → _Settings_ and select the Payment Methods tab.
-Select a method to edit it.

 ![Payment Methods page](./managing-payment-methods/images/01.png)